Abandoned & Little-Known Airfields:

 A 2004 photo by Darren Fox of the Burke & Herbert Bank building at Seminary Road & Gorham Street,

-which still has two sets of former airfield marker lights on the roof.
+which still has 2 sets of former airfield marker lights on the roof.

-The two towers of the Skyline apartment complex (which were built on the site of the airport) are in the background.
+The 2 towers of the Skyline apartment complex (which were built on the site of the airport) are in the background.

 Darren Fox has indicated the location of the building which still has the marker lights